HinaChoudhry/catcafe/README.md

 ## Testing
--W3C Mark-up Validation – This was used for checking html cold for validity and to ensure there were no errors in the html code.
+W3C Mark-up Validation.
+This was used for checking html cold for validity and to ensure there were no errors in the html code.
-- W3C CSS Validation – This was used for checking errors in the CSS code.
+W3C CSS Validation.
+This was used for checking errors in the CSS code.
--I had initial problems with the logo and hamburger menu.
+I had initial problems with the logo and hamburger menu.
 They were not responsive to different viewports and the dropdown for the menu had too much padding, making the links drop further below the navbar.
 By removing extra padding in the CSS this made the dropdown links fit on the navbar instead of falling below.

 ### User Story tests
 Whenever it is feasible, prefer to automate your tests, and if you've done so, provide a brief explanation of your approach, link to the test file(s) and explain how to run them.